 - 4.1 During 2009 and 2010, the Council undertook a Strategic Re-alignment programme, in which all senior posts (Group Manager level and above) were evaluated using the Local Government Employers (LGE) senior management evaluation scheme.
 This is a nationally recognised methodology, benchmarked by the LGE against other local authorities, taking into account local factors. - 4.2 Continuing from this, the Council has developed its own job evaluation scheme.
 Each grade is then matched to a prescribed salary range.
 Each salary range has 3 incremental points.
 Increments are awarded annually in April, linked to the achievement of satisfactory performance.
 There are specific Chief Officer pay bands for the Corporate Directors and for the Chief Executive.
 These have 5 points within each band.
 Details of pay bands are set out in the Annex below. - 4.3 The senior management job evaluation scheme can only be applied to posts below group manager level in very exceptional circumstances.
-This is subject to the recruiting manager being able to demonstrate to the satisfaction of chief officer group (COG) that the role is comparable to that of Group Manager in terms of any specialist skills and/or leadership qualities that are required and the significant importance of the post to the Council. - 4.4 As at 12 January 2016 the ratio between the pay of the highest paid officer and the median salary of staff is 5.6:1.
-This ratio is the same as the previous year.
+This is subject to the recruiting manager being able to demonstrate to the satisfaction of chief officer group (COG) that the role is comparable to that of Group Manager in terms of any specialist skills and/or leadership qualities that are required and the significant importance of the post to the Council. - 4.4 As at 11 December 2014 the ratio between the pay of the highest paid officer and the median salary of staff is 5.6:1.
+This ratio is slightly higher than last year due the inclusion of the applicable car allowance within the highest paid officer's salary.
+This inclusion complies with the guidance in the Local Government Transparency Code 2014.